Carol Gilligan

-Carol Gilligan (/ˈgɪlɪgən/; born November 28, 1936) is an American feminist, ethicist, and psychologist best known for her work on ethical community and ethical relationships.
+Carol Gilligan (/ˈgɪlɪgən/; born November 28, 1936) is an American philosopher and psychologist, known for her work in feminist theory, ethical community, and ethical relationships.

-Gilligan is a professor of Humanities and Applied Psychology at New York University and was a visiting professor at the Centre for Gender Studies and Jesus College at the University of Cambridge until 2009.
-She is known for her book In a Different Voice (1982), which criticized Lawrence Kohlberg's stages of moral development.
+Gilligan is a professor of humanities and applied psychology at New York University and a visiting professor at the Centre for Gender Studies and Jesus College at the University of Cambridge until 2009.
+Her influential book, In a Different Voice (1982), theorized that moral decisions are guided by different interior voices and perspectives, a view contrary to Lawrence Kohlberg's stages of moral development.

 In 1996, Time magazine listed her among America's 25 most influential people.
-She is considered the originator of the ethics of care.
+She is the originator of the ethics of care and has been called "perhaps the world’s leading authority" on active listening.

+Biography

 Early life and education

 Carol Gilligan was raised in a Jewish family in New York City.
 She was the only child of a lawyer, William Friedman, and nursery school teacher, Mabel Caminez.
 She attended the public Hunter Model School and the Walden School, a progressive private school on Manhattan's Upper West Side and played piano.

-Gilligan received her B.A. summa cum laude in English literature from Swarthmore College, a master's degree in clinical psychology from Radcliffe College, and a Ph.D. in social psychology from Harvard University where she wrote her doctoral dissertation "Responses to Temptation: An Analysis of Motives".
-Disillusioned by academia, Gilligan left academia to pursue a career in modern dance.
+Gilligan earned a B.A. in English literature summa cum laude from Swarthmore College, a master's degree in clinical psychology from Radcliffe College, and a Ph.D. in social psychology from Harvard University where she wrote her doctoral dissertation "Responses to Temptation: An Analysis of Motives".
+Disillusioned by academia, Gilligan worked for a time for a modern dance company in Cleveland.